15-minute fudge recipe. Easy and delicious every time. No Candy thermometer needed!

 I love giving homemade candy, fudge, and cookies as gifts.
 I love baking so much during the holidays.
 I spend about 4 days of baking.
-I start December 1st and I try new recipes and also love my old favorites.
+I start on December 1st and I try new recipes and also love my old favorites.
 I am in my happy place with Christmas carols playing full blast!

 Makes the perfect gift!
 Everyone loves fudge!